pandas-dev/pandas/doc/source/timeseries.rst

 Truncating & Fancy Indexing
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A ``truncate`` convenience function is provided that is similar to slicing.
+A :meth:`~DataFrame.truncate` convenience function is provided that is similar
-Note that ``truncate`` assumes a 0 value for any unspecified date component
+to slicing.
+Note that ``truncate`` assumes a 0 value for any unspecified date
-in a ``DatetimeIndex`` in contrast to slicing which returns any partially
+component in a ``DatetimeIndex`` in contrast to slicing which returns any
-matching dates:
+partially matching dates:

 .. ipython:: python